 - Poseidon and Nerites.
 They mutually fell in love (that's huge by Greek Mythology standards) and even had a son together (a son who went on to become the God of Reciprocated Love).
-Unfortunately, things didn't end well for them, after Helios turned Nerites into a shellfish because he was jealous.
+Unfortunately, things didn't end well for them, after Helios (or Aphrodite in some versions) turned Nerites into a shellfish because he was jealous.

 - The Bible, namely the story of David and Jonathan.
 Though David had no fewer than eight wives, he was said to have loved Jonathan with a passion above all other people.
 The Ho Yay of this relationship has been acknowledged and celebrated in art at least since the Middle Ages (and likely earlier as well).